chirpd/chirpd-platform/README.md

 Use the example organization [`anchorchurch`](https://github.com/anchorchurch), which consists of two projects ..

 1. [`anchor`](https://github.com/anchorchurch/anchor) *theme* — a custom theme bundle (similar to a WordPress theme) for a church we made up for example purposes only.
-2. [`churchdeploy`](https://github.com/anchorchurch/churchdeploy) *fork*  — a fork of [`churchdeploy`](https://github.com/churchdeploy/churchdeploy) with the above `anchor` project added as a [submodule](http://symphonyextensions.com/articles/on-git-submodules/) to the path `workspace/themes/active`.
+2. [`chirpd`](https://github.com/anchorchurch/chirpd) *fork*  — a fork of [`chirpd`](https://github.com/chirpd/chirpd) with the above `anchor` project added as a [submodule](http://symphonyextensions.com/articles/on-git-submodules/) to the path `workspace/themes/active`.
 Forking the project and adding your theme will enable you to push updates by installing git via SSH on your server and using `git pull` to update your live site.

-You can update your local `churchdeploy` fork using the following commands ..
+You can update your local `chirpd` fork using the following commands ..

-	git remote add upstream https://github.com/churchdeploy/churchdeploy.git
+	git remote add upstream https://github.com/chirpd/chirpd.git
 	git fetch upstream
 	git merge upstream/master
 	git push